gravitational/teleport/docs/2.0/admin-guide.md

 Notice that each cluster is shown as two CAs: one is used to establish trust between nodes, and another one is for trusting users.

-Now, John, having direct access to a proxy server of cluster "main" (let's call it main.proxy) can use `tsh` command to see which clusters are online:
+Now, our sample user John, having direct access to a proxy server of cluster "main" (let's call it main.proxy), can use `tsh` command to see which clusters are online:

 ```
-> tsh --proxy=main.proxy clusters
+$ tsh --proxy=main.proxy clusters
 ```

 John can also list all nodes in the cluster-b:

 ```
-> tsh --proxy=main.proxy --cluster=cluster-b ls
+$ tsh --proxy=main.proxy --cluster=cluster-b ls
 ```

 Similarly, by passing `--cluster=cluster-b` to `tsh` John can login into cluster-b nodes.

-!!! tip "Version Warning":
+!!! tip "Note":
     Teleport Enterprise also supports adding and removing trusted clusters dynamically at runtime.
-See [this chapter](enterprise.md#dynamic-trusted-clusters) to learn more.
+See [this section](enterprise.md#dynamic-trusted-clusters) to learn more.

 ## Using Teleport with OpenSSH

-Teleport is a fully standards-compliant SSH proxy and it can work in environments with existing SSH implementations, such as OpenSSH.
+Teleport is a standards-compliant SSH proxy and it can work in environments with existing SSH implementations, such as OpenSSH.
 This section will cover:

 * Configuring OpenSSH client `ssh` to login into nodes inside a Teleport cluster.